-It is important that the many interests developed through the church missionary outreach be cared for rapidly.
-To this end, an interest coordinator should be elected at the time of the annual election of church officers.
-This person is a member of the church board and the lay activities council and works directly with the pastor and chairperson of that council.
-To avoid multiplicity of officers it is recommended that wherever feasible this interest coordinator be an elder assigned to this responsibility.
+It is important that the many interests developed through the church missionary outreach be cared for promptly.
+To this end, an Interest coordinator should be elected at the time of the election of church officers.
+(See p.
+45.)
+This person is a member of the church board and the Lay Activities Council and works directly with the pastor and chairperson of that council.
+To avoid multiplicity of officers it is recommended that wherever feasible this Interest coordinator be an elder assigned to this responsibility.
 The duties involved in this office include:

-- 1. To keep an organized list of all interests received by the church from every source such as Community Services, Ingathering, public evangelism, Bible studies, lay preaching and Witnessing for Christ contacts, missionary magazines, Sabbath School evangelism, literature evangelism, temperance and health evangelism, radio-TV, and church missionary literature.
-Interest record file cards provide space for the origin of contact, the name of the interested, the date visited, and a brief evaluation and action taken concerning the interest. - 2.
-To assist the pastor and chairperson of the lay activities council in the enlistment and recruitment of qualified laity for follow-up service. - 3.
-To render to the church board a monthly report on the number of interests received and the number followed up.
+1. To keep an organized list of all interests received by the church from every source such as Community Services, Ingathering, public evangelism, Bible studies, lay preaching and Witnessing for Christ contacts, missionary magazines, Sabbath School evangelism, literature evangelism, temperance and health evangelism, radio-TV, and church missionary literature.
+Interest record file cards provide space for the origin of contact, the name of the interested, the date visited, and a brief evaluation and action taken concerning the interest.

+2. To assist the pastor and chairperson of the Lay Activities Council in the enlistment and recruitment of qualified laity for follow-up service.

+3. To render to the church board a monthly report on the number of interests received and the number followed up.
 When an interest is sufficiently developed, it should be shared with the pastor.